Jan de Natris

-Johannes ("Jan") Daniel de Natris (13 November 1895 in Amsterdam – 16 September 1972 in Amsterdam) was a football (soccer) player from the Netherlands, who represented his home country at both the 1920 Summer Olympics in Antwerp, Belgium and the 1924 Summer Olympics in Paris, France.
+Johannes ("Jan") Daniël de Natris (13 November 1895 in Amsterdam – 16 September 1972 in Amsterdam) was a football (soccer) player from the Netherlands, who represented his home country at both the 1920 Summer Olympics in Antwerp, Belgium and the 1924 Summer Olympics in Paris, France.

 Career

 In 1920, he won the bronze medal with the Netherlands national football team.
 De Natris obtained a total number of 23 caps for Holland in the 1920s, and played for Ajax Amsterdam, Vitesse Arnhem and De Spartaan.